 In today’s global environment, successful talent strategies depend on an organization’s ability to engage, inspire, and retain employees of different genders, ages, races, and backgrounds.
 According to Mercer’s study, leveraging an increasingly diverse labor pool is the third most important workforce trend impacting business, following the rising competition for talent from emerging economies and talent scarcity.
 The importance that organizations have placed on developing a diverse workforce has not translated into actions that are visible to employees.
 While 73 percent of companies are working towards diverse leadership teams, only 54 percent of employees say their organization has effective programs in place to do so.
 “Bridging the gap between employee and employer views will require substantial changes from HR,” said Ms. Bravery.

 Mercer’s study identified five priorities for organizations to address:

 - Redefine the value of HR.
 While these priorities are consistent across organizations and regions, they are viewed differently by employees and employers.

-In fine, we can say that HR Department’s role is very crucial without any doubt.
-However, it ensures employees’ rights and truly protects organizational greater interest that drives towards organizational strategic direction.
+In fine, we can say that the HR Department’s role is very crucial without any doubt.
+However, it ensures employees’ rights and truly protects organizational greater interest that drives towards the organizational strategic direction.